beastrc/learn-web3_dapp/markdown/avalanche/avalanche-01-connect.md

 ## Lesson

 Connecting to a node works pretty much the same as for a standard web server.
-There are two actors: Client & server, with a protocol managing how data are transferred from one to the other.
+There are two actors: Client & server, with a protocol managing how data are transferred from one to the other. dsdsd

 The main difference here is in the protocol.
 To connect to Avalanche, we'll be using `json-rpc`:
 * `json`, stands for **J**ava**S**cript **O**bject **N**otation, which is a [text format for transferring data](https://www.w3schools.com/js/js_json_intro.asp).